Audi A6 vs Genesis G80

 The Verdict

 This is genuinely close.
 The Audi A6 and Genesis G80 trade blows across the spec sheet, and neither runs away with an outright win.
+The Audi A6 will save you roughly $484 a year in fuel.
 If boot space matters, the Audi A6 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions